• Skip to primary navigation

 Ripening peppers indoors

-In cold climate and short growing season, we are often left with a fair amount of green peppers.
+In a cold climate and short growing season, we are often left with a fair amount of green peppers.
 Green peppers are great tasting too and can be used as-is.
 However, the question came up can peppers be ripened indoors just like we ripen tomatoes?

 Ripening peppers indoors